What information am I providing, to whom and why?

 For security, stability and compatibility reasons, these Web browsers expect you to keep them up-to-date.

-The site has been tested on recent versions of IE, Chrome, Firefox and Safari on Windows and Mac computers.
+The site has been tested on recent versions of Chrome, Firefox, Edge and Safari on Windows and Mac computers.

 Older Web browsers and computers may encounter some issues, which are beyond Fido's control.

 Upgrading to a more recent (free) mainstream browser will usually eliminate any problems you may encounter.